 The following information will help you understand the difference between these frequently misunderstood terms and how better to protect participants' private information.

-You do not collect any identifiers (e.g., name, address, telephone number) that link responses to a specific individual.
+You do not know or collect any identifiers (e.g., name, address, telephone number) that link responses to a specific individual.
 Even you, the researcher, do not know the identity of the respondent.

 Data you collect in person (e.g., interviews, video-recording, etc.) can never be "anonymous."
 If you record a list of codes associated with identifiers (e.g., names), those data are not anonymous.

-If a combination of indirect identifiers (e.g., gender, race, age, etc.) could identify a specific individual, particularly with small samples, you should not call your study data anonymous.
+If a combination of indirect identifiers (e.g., gender, race, age, etc.) associated with the study could identify or reidentify a specific individual, particularly with small samples, you should not call your study data anonymous.

 When data are not anonymous, participants may experience risk if a breach of confidentiality occurs and their identifiable information is released without their permission.